amedalhi/recipes/src/content/recipes/009-tuna-poke.md

 1. Mise en place: dice onion, grate ginger, and thinly slice greening onion.
 2. Dice tuna into bit size chunks.
 3. Mix all of the ingredients together.
+4. Salt to taste.
-4. Let marinate for 15 to 30 minutes (if you can wait).
+5. Let marinate for 15 to 30 minutes (if you can wait).